Macau confirms Wuhan woman its first viral pneumonia case

 They were being kept under observation in hospital in the city “for 14 days” to see whether they had contracted the virus, said Mr Lei in the Wednesday morning update.
 The incubation period for the viral pneumonia linked to the coronavirus could last that long, the Health Bureau director explained.

 In a follow-up notice issued via text message on Wednesday afternoon, the Macau government indicated a third person – described as a “friend” of the Wuhan woman now confirmed with the sickness – and said to have been in close contact with her, had also been placed under medical observation for 14 days.
+Two of those under observation were women, and the other person undergoing checks was a man, said the Macau government.

-The local authorities were still clarifying precisely which staff at the casino hotel had been in contact with the confirmed patient.
+The local authorities were still clarifying precisely which staff at the New Orient Landmark casino hotel – a so-called satellite property using the gaming licence of SJM Holdings Ltd – had been in contact with the confirmed patient.
 At the morning briefing there had been mention of the woman gambling at the casino in the property.

 At the same press conference, Paulo Martins Chan, director of Macau’s casino regulator the Gaming Inspection and Coordination Bureau, said an instruction had been issued that it would be compulsory for all casino staff to wear masks.
 He said the move was in accordance with the local law on infectious disease control.